Augiedog/Augiedog/README.md

 - 👋 Hi, I’m @Augiedog
-- 👀 I’m interested in Electric motors and Skateboards
+- 👀 I’m interested in Camping, Electric motors and Skateboards
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript, Python, C#
-- 💞️ I’m looking to collaborate on Dynamic Sites
+- 💞️ I’m looking to utilize my knowledge and experience from the Retail and Service Industries and to build new environments in which these interactions can occur.
 - 📫 How to reach me ...

 <!---